Skip to main content

 departuresDf

 Given the configured query parameters, the requests are first prepared using the request method.
 If you have a look at the implementation of the request method, you notice that we provide some ScalaJCustomWebserviceClient that is based on the ScalaJ library.
 Also in the request method you can find the configuration for the number of retries.
-Afterwards, we create a data frame out of the response.
+Afterward, we create a data frame out of the response.
 We implemented some transformations to flatten the result returned by the API.

 Spark has lots of Functions that can be used out of the box.
 We used such a column based function from_json to parse the response string with the right schema.
 At the end we return the freshly created data frame departuresDf.